Payments

 - Your systems never handle raw card data

-- The restaurant receives a token compatible with their processor
+- The restaurant receives a token compatible with their payment solution

 - All sensitive data flows through PCI Level 1 compliant infrastructure